 Day 4: Kalipokhri to Sandakphu

-- Time taken: 3 hours, 6 km
+- Time taken: 3 hours, 6 km (to Goat campsite)

-Day 5: Sandakphu to Phalut
+Day 5: Sandakphu to Sabargram

-- Time taken: 7-8 hours, 21 km
+- Time taken: 7-8 hours, 12 km

-Proceed north-east, following the logical trail.
+Start early as there is lot of distance to be covered.
+The trails are the best you will encounter on this trek in terms of scenery and diversity of flora and fauna.
+You will walk on ridges and through meadows, and maybe even run down a few slopes with the wind blowing through your hair.
+This route, in April and May, has an immense concentration of rhododendron in full bloom, and you will also have yaks for company in some places.Proceed north-east, following the logical trail.
 A 20 minute descent is followed by a 5 to 10 minute ascent and another short section of an easy descent.
 Gradual ascents and descents over 2 to 3 hillocks and you join the road again.
-This section takes an hour and a half as you reach Thukumb Checkpost.
+This section takes 1.5 hours as you reach Thukumb Checkpost.
 Get your entry tickets checked here.

 The trail to Sabargram is towards your right while the Nepal road goes via the left trail.
 Take a left via the Nepal trail and walk for 10 minutes till you reach a hut.
 Another 15 minutes on the same trail will connect you back with the trail to Sabargram.

-Day 6: Phalut to Gorkhey
+Day 6: Sabargram to Gorkhey via Phalut

-- Time taken: 3 hours, 9-10 km
+- Time taken: 6 hours, 16 km

 Alternate trek routes from Phalut to Sirikhola: Route 1: Phalut to Gorkhey (15 km), to Rammam (9 km), to Sirikhola (4 km), total distance – 24 km.
 This is a longer route but very scenic.
 Experienced trekkers may want to take this route.